reuteras/container-zeek/README.md

 # container-zeek

 Build for arm64 and amd64.

-Don't include spicy for arm64 until binaries are available for download from spicy [releases](https://github.com/zeek/spicy/releases).
+Switch back to building from source and using the LTS version to be able to use more zkg packages.

 ## Build